timdeschryver/timdeschryver.dev/content/blog/getting-the-most-value-out-of-your-angular-component-tests/index.md

 })
 ```

 We see that because of how the component test was previously written, there are no big changes to the modified test.
-The only part that is affected, is the test setup. **The test doesn't contain the internal details of the component, therefore it's easier to refactor the component without having to worry to go back to the tests.**
+The only part that is affected, is the test setup. **The test doesn't contain the internal details of the component, therefore it's easier to refactor the component without having to worry to go back to the test.**

 If you're comfortable with the Angular `TestBed`, the added configuration of `render` (the second argument) must feel familiar.
 That's because `render` is a simple wrapper around the `TestBed` and the API is kept identical, with some smart defaults.